-- 10 The biomass pool and stem pool in the indirect-influenced populations were divided into several sub-pools by species, DBH classes and subplots in space.
-Under such classifications, the variations of biomass and stem fluxes among sub-pools would be helpful to understand the contribution of different sub-pools on community fluxes and the relationship between the periods. - 15 The populations with the average DBH<10 cm dominated the stem fluxes among the indirect-influenced populations.
-Furthermore, higher stem mortality rates were also found in the DBH classes of 1-10 cm.
-This result in the sub-tropical forest is consistent with the results found in other tropical forests and boreal forests, where stem flux was commonly found in DBH<10 cm (Sheil and May, 1996; Lawson et al., 1999). - The dominant populations in the biomass fluxes were composed of the populations in nearly all average DBH classes (1.7±0.4 cm to 34.3±2.3 cm).
+The dominant populations in the biomass fluxes were composed of the populations in nearly all average DBH classes $(1.7\pm0.4 \text{ cm to } 34.3\pm2.3 \text{ cm})$.
 Furthermore, the biomass fluxes in different DBH classes were not significantly affected by the stem fluxes.
 There were different causes for biomass growth and mortality.
-The biomass growth was composed of two parts, namely, the increments of biomass of all surviving - trees and that of the newly recruited trees.
+The biomass growth was composed of two parts, namely, the increments of biomass of all surviving trees and that of the newly recruited trees.
 Although there was higher stem recruitment in DBH classes of 1-10 cm, the surviving trees in bigger DBH classes still contributed more to the biomass growth.
 Thus, the distribution of biomass growth for DBH classes was not highly influenced by higher stem recruitment.
-As for mortality, the stem mortality of DBH classes >10 cm is remarkably smaller than DBH classes of 1-10 cm (Sheil and May, 1996).
+As for mortality, the stem mortality of DBH classes>10 cm is remarkably smaller than DBH classes of 1-10 cm (Sheil and May, 1996).
 However, the biomass storage of one dead tree increases with larger DBH.
-Accordingly, DBH classes >10 cm, which had smaller stem mortality, actually had larger biomass mortality.
+Accordingly, DBH classes>10 cm, which had smaller stem mortality, actually had larger biomass mortality.

-- Spatially, the subplots in the gaps showed significantly higher stem fluxes than those in closed canopy; meanwhile the higher biomass accumulation rates were also found in the subplots of gaps after the gap formation.
+Spatially, the subplots in the gaps showed significantly higher stem fluxes than those in closed canopy.
+Meanwhile the higher biomass accumulation rates were also found in the subplots of gaps after the gap formation.
 It suggests that stem fluxes were greater in gaps compared to those in non-gaps and growth rates of saplings were relatively high.
-This result was consistent with studies in tropical forests (Lang and Knight, 1983; - 10 Uhl et al., 1988; Hubbell et al., 1999; Battles and Fahey, 2000).
+This result was consistent with studies in tropical forests (Lang and Knight, 1983; Uhl et al., 1988; Hubbell et al., 1999; Battles and Fahey, 2000).
 Furthermore, there were also flux differences between gaps.
 Biomass and stem fluxes in Gap 1 were always greater than in Gap 2.
 This result was probably due to the different gap forming modes, for instance, tree-fall gaps formed high nutrient pools in surface soils from large masses of fresh litter from the fallen trees (Denslow et al., 1998).

-15 5 Conclusions
+5 Conclusions